Improving photo selection

 I created flow charts in Sketch and animated prototype videos of different scenarios using Flinto to communicate to the developer how the new photo picker should behave.

-Within a month after the photo selection improvements launched, we saw a 3% increase in the percentage of people completing their card.
+Within a month after the photo selection improvements launched, we saw a 3% increase in the percentage of people completing their card (from 57% to 60%).

 As of March 2019, 21% of users used the photo rearrange feature.